bifurcationkit/BifurcationKit.jl/docs/src/mittelmann.md

 ## Analysis at the 2d-branch points (manual)

-The second bifurcation point on the branch `br` of homogenous solutions has a 2d kernel.
-We don't provide automatic branch switching but we provide two methods to deal with such case
+The second bifurcation point on the branch `br` of homogenous solutions has a 2d kernel. we provide two methods to deal with such case
 - automatic local bifurcation diagram (see below)
 - branch switching with deflation (see next section)